MaryamGoudarzi-data/Insurance-Premium-Prediction/README.md

 </p>
 <p align="center"> For people who smoke, their BMI has a significant impact on the amount they are charged for insurance.
 This means that as a smoker's BMI increases, their insurance costs are likely to rise more noticeably.
 This interaction validates adding 'bmi_smoker' interaction term in the regression model. </p>

+## 🧹Data Cleaning & Preparation
+- Removed missing values
+- Checked for duplicate rows - removed 1 duplicate row
+- Converted categorical variables to numeric for machine learning:
+  - Mapped 'smoker' from 'yes'/'no' to 1/0
+  - Created a new binary column 'is_male' from 'sex'
+  - One-hot encoded the 'region' variable and dropped the first category to avoid the dummy variable trap